Anaconda-Platform/chalmers/README.md

 #### Forever [github.com/nodejitsu/forever](https://github.com/nodejitsu/forever)

+  * Forever only supports nodejs applications
   * Forever does not start at system boot.
     Chalmers does this for all platforms with `chalmers install-service`.
-  * Forever requires nodejs to be installed
-  *
+  * Forever does have windows support, but it can not daemoninze windows processes.

 #### Honcho [honcho.readthedocs.org](https://honcho.readthedocs.org)